groiq/004-weekly-report-generator/notes.md

 An auxiliary will be a seperate .py script that implements a part of the functionality, so I won't have to navigate through the entire file at once.

-One auxiliary for the task "fetch current year for date".

 Temporarily read the data from a local file, instead of fetching from toggl every time.